Tension? Of course I’m storing flipping tension! I’m trying to keep dry on a tiny bit of Styrofoam in the middle of a lake © Cassie Paxton

 Cassie’s voice floated around me – she was steering her own board to keep up with the wandering course of mine – as she talked me through deep breathing.
 Her words got distorted off the water and the end of her sentences came from a different direction from where she’d started speaking.
 It was how I imagined the voice of God might sound – giving reassuring instructions from everywhere and nowhere.
 I could feel myself starting to settle.
 Perhaps I wasn’t going to drown today.
 Perhaps I wouldn’t even make a fool (or a bogbean) of myself.

-Want to read more of Elizabeth's yoga experiences around the UK?
+Want to read more of Elizabeth's yoga experiences around Britain?
 Take a look at her book, Unlikely Positions (in Unlikely Places):